XDgov/bias-toolkit-frontend/index.md

 second-section:
   title: Get in Touch
-  subtitle: Do you have questions about bias or AI?
+  subtitle: Do you have questions about bias in federal data or the tools in this toolkit?
 Do you have a case study that you’d like to highlight?
 Or feedback for how this toolkit might better meet your needs?
 We’d love to hear from you.
 Email us at [inquiries@xd.gov](mailto:inquiries@xd.gov).
   button:
     text: Email Us
     href: mailto:inquiries@xd.gov